inmanta/inmanta-core/docs/resource_sets.rst

 the service instance.
 In the case where unique values are externally produced/allocated, responsibility for uniqueness falls to the plugin that produces the values.

+Ownership through indexes
+^^^^^^^^^^^^^^^^^^^^^^^^^
+As stated above, during partial compiles indexes alone can not serve as a uniqueness guarantee because each compile only contains a single service instance.
+And yet, indexes can still be used as a mechanism to guarantee ownership: e.g. if a value for a resource's index is uniquely derived from the identity of its service instance, this in itself is a guarantee that no other service instance could result in this same resource.
+In other words, rather than count on the stand-alone identity aspect of the index, we will make sure the identity is fully defined by the service instance's identity (or an external inventory).
+This, coupled with the `Service instance uniqueness`_ guarantee ensures that the refinement trees will not intersect.
+This in turn allows us to conclude that the partial compile behavior will be the same as the full compile behavior.

 Generally, for every index on a set of attributes of an owned resource, at least one of the fields must be either derived from the identity of the service instance, or allocated in a safe manner by a plugin as described above.
 The same goes for every pair of resource id and agent.
 If the first constraint is not met, a full compile might fail, while if the second is not met,